togrupe/dlive-midi-tools/README.md

 By default, the channels 1-128 are available in the sheet.
 If you need less, just delete the channels you don't want to process. <br>

+You can also write in blocks. e.g.
+* CH1-16
+* CH25-32
+* CH97-128

+in this case the not mentioned channels are not touched.

 Empty lines in between are **not** supported. <br>

 Microsoft Excel and LibreOffice Calc Spreadsheet can be used to write / save the sheets.